 from the slippery elm bark powder.

-Slippery Elm Bark is a powder that is yellow-tan to pale brownish in colour, and as fine as flour in texture.
+Slippery Elm Bark is a powder that is yellow-tan to pale brownish in color, and as fine as flour in texture.

 - Take approx 1 tsp of the powdered bark, put it in a small stainless pot.